Get insider access

 6.8 Phone Calls

-The HyperX Cloud Alpha are decent wired headphones for phone calls.
+The HyperX Cloud Alpha are fair for phone calls.
 Their boom microphone has a good recording quality, and your voice sounds detailed, full-bodied, and clear.
-The mic also does a great job of separating your voice from background noise, so your voice doesn't get drowned out, even in noisy environments.
-Unfortunately, they're likely too bulky to use to take calls on-the-go, but they might be a decent choice for phone calls at home or in the office.
+The mic also does a great job of separating your voice from background noise so your voice doesn't get drowned out, even in noisy environments.
+Unfortunately, they struggle to block out background noise, so hearing the person on the other end of the line can be difficult.
+They're likely too bulky to take calls on the go but can be an okay choice for phone calls at home or in the office.

 Pros